How To Enable Roku’s Parental Controls (2026)

 5. Select Hide.

 Roku’s parental controls also let you control content by age ratings.
-In the parental controls menu, Roku gives you the option to filter content based on its rating.
+In the parental controls menu, Roku lets you filter content by rating.
 For example, if you have the filter set to G-rated content, any G, TV-Y, or TV-G content can be watched through the Roku Channel without a PIN.

 You can also block content rated PG-13, R, and NC-17.
 This ensures that kids can only watch shows appropriate for their age.
 If you don’t want access to unrated content, Roku also offers an option to “block all unrated content” to simplify streaming.

-It’s important to keep in mind that even if you have restricted certain content, it’s not hidden when browsing or searching for content on the Roku Channel.
+It’s important to keep in mind that even if you restrict certain content, it’s not hidden when browsing or searching on the Roku Channel.
 However, the content cannot be played unless you enter your PIN.

 If you’re using the Live TV input with your Roku device, you can set limits based on the TV rating system.
 This allows you to block certain channels or restrict shows that are not suitable for younger audiences.

 You can also limit which channels can be accessed from the Live TV Channel Guide to only those from your HDTV antenna.
-Roku also offers the ability to hide streaming TV channels altogether.
+Roku also lets you hide streaming TV channels altogether.

 Hide streaming TV channels: